LI-Chang-Sheng/geolab/README.md

 * commit incrementally with readable and detailed commit messages

     * API:    an (incompatible) API change
-    * BLD:    change related to building ase
+    * BLD:    change related to building geolab
     * BUG:    bug fix
     * DEP:    deprecate something, or remove a deprecated object
     * DEV:    development tool or utility